Thau26/Thau26/README.md

 ### Hi there 👋

+I'm Thauany Araujo from Brazil.
+I love code!!!
+I love learning new things in programming!
+..
+..

 <!--
 **Thau26/Thau26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.